-The depiction of the DEED Project Delivery Options Matrix showing the project delivery options eliminated as a result of the districts analysis is included below.
+The depiction of the DEED Project Delivery Options Matrix showing the project delivery options eliminated as a result of the districts analysis is included on the following page.

 [Note: Adjust markings above as required.]

 In summary, the XYZ School District is proposing to use the [Enter name] project delivery method for the [Project Name] project.
 [Add additional support narrative as needed OR alternative outcomes based on information yet to be finalized or determined.]